 Enter the Streaming Video Alliance

-The Streaming Video Alliance was formed to address this generational transformation.
-A global consortium of organizations, we are dedicated to helping shape the future of streaming video through collaboration on documentation that addresses the critical challenges facing the industry.
-Focusing on best practices, our member companies work together through a number of different Working Groups to tackle fundamental issues across a broad range of topics.
+The Streaming Video Alliance was formed to address the challenges facing the industry in delivering a consistent streaming video experience.
+Representing companies from throughout the online video ecosystem (content owners, infrastructure operators, service providers, and technology providers), we promote collaboration on documentation and proof-of-concepts that addresses those challenges.
+Focusing on best practices, specifications, and requirements, our member companies work together through a number of different Working Groups to tackle fundamental issues across a broad range of topics.

-The adoption of streaming video is moving at a breakneck pace.
+The adoption of streaming video is moving incredibly fast.
 New technologies and methods to deliver it, to package it, and to monetize it are appearing almost daily.
-Our hope is that the Alliance can bring consistency to our rapidly evolving industry while influencing the creation of standards through other forums and consortiums, which is why every member of the online video value chain (content owners, infrastructure operators, service providers, and technology providers) is invited to join the movement.
+Our hope is that the Alliance can bring consistency to our rapidly evolving industry, while influencing the creation of standards through other forums (like the Consumer Technology Association).